The cost and time frame involved with becoming licensed pilot varies based on your schedule.

 After 15 or so flight instruction hours, you should be ready to make your first solo flight.
 Typically, this involves 3 consecutive takeoffs and full-stop landings.
 A very rewarding experience.

-Advance through CBI Lessons and build Flight Time and Experience
+Advance through Ground Lessons and build Flight Time and Experience

 This portion of your flight training will allow you to become comfortable with more advanced techniques and maneuvers.
 You’ll acquire additional solo time, night flying experience, and complete your first “solo cross-country” flight.